Closed

 - Film or web film production projects

-- Promotional projects, including video clips
+- Projects that are essentially promotional, including video clips

 Eligible geographic areas

-- Island of Montreal
+- Island of Montréal

 - Within 50 km of the Island of Montreal